Defirence/CSGO-Ping-Tester/README.md

 Unfortunately, for the moment I cannot add South African ESEA servers due to there being limited information on the IP's they use, for the meantime there is an ESEA status tracker here: https://status.esea.net/

+# Contributors

+Myself at the moment, if you want to be added as a contributer, open an issue and I'll add you!

 # Branches

 master: all ready-to-release and finished code/etc goes here